Long time confinement of multiple concentrated vortices: Introduction

 Of course, when we are dealing with multiple vortices, the energy of a single vortex is not preserved anymore.
 We will however see that the change of the energy essentially enjoys a fourth-order estimate and therefore a quantitative version of this variational principle, which we will discuss in detail in Section \ref{sec11} below, will allow for strong control over the vortices.

 Before stating our results, we need to introduce some notation.
-We set which (at least formally) equals the kinetic energy $\int_{\R^2}u^2\dx$ for $\omega=f$ and is a conserved quantity for $\omega^0\in L^1\cap L^\infty$.
-Furthermore for a measurable $f$, the symmetric decreasing rearrangement of $f$ is defined as the unique function $f^*$ with See, for instance, \cite[Chapter 3]{LiebLoss} for background reading.
-In particular, by a classical result of Riesz \cite[Thm.\ 3.7]{LiebLoss}, $f^*$ maximizes $\E$ among all rearrangements of $f$.
+We set which after a formal partial integration equals the kinetic energy $\int_{\R^2}u^2\dx$ for $\omega=f$.
+If $\Omega=\R^2$, it can happen that this partial integration fails due to insufficient decay at infinity.
+Nevertheless, $\mathcal{E}(\omega)$ is still easily seen to be a conserved quantity for $\omega^0\in L^\infty(\R^2)$ with compact support.
+Furthermore, for a measurable $f\geq 0$ with suplevel sets of finite measure, the symmetric decreasing rearrangement of $f$ is defined as the unique function $f^*$ with See, for instance, \cite[Chapter 3]{LiebLoss} for background reading.
+In particular, by a classical result of Riesz \cite[Thm.\ 3.7]{LiebLoss}, $f^*$ maximizes $\E$ among all rearrangements of $f$ if $f\geq 0$.

 With these definitions at hand, our assumptions on the initial data are the following (in addition to \eqref{A1}-\eqref{A3}):

 where $N_2$ and $N_3$ are fixed but arbitrary constants independent of $\eps$ and $\omega_i^0$ is extended to the full space by $0$ in case $\Omega$ is a bounded domain.